About AVID

 However, this has not been the case.

 Years of hostile environment policies have led to a broken immigration system with an increasing population of people who are unable to regularise their immigration status.
 COVID-19 and diminishing safe and regular routes to come to the UK has resulted in more people crossing the channel to claim asylum.
-At the same time, the UK government has responded with a series of increasingly punitive measures following the Nationality and Borders Act (2022), Illegal Migration Act (2023) and The Safety of the Rwanda Act (2024) coming into law which threaten to expand immigration detention to unprecedented levels.
+At the same time, the UK government responded with a series of increasingly punitive measures following the Nationality and Borders Act (2022) and Illegal Migration Act (2023) coming into law which threaten to expand immigration detention to unprecedented levels.
+Whilst we welcome the decision from the new Labour government to end the Rwanda plans, the future of detention and previously held expansion plans remain uncertain.

 In this current moment, we will build on our existing strengths as well as develop new ways of working.
 Specifically, we plan to strengthen infrastructure support for visitor groups; consolidate our position of oversight and collective voice on immigration detention; shift power to people with lived experience of detention to influence our network and government decisions; mobilise local communities and increase cross-movement collaboration.